Abdullah-Ashehry/100-days-of-code/log.md

 **Today's Progress**: Today I finally knew how to manipulate the repo to add some open sourced components to my flutter project, there was an issue appearantly with my access token, now I can really get going.

 **Thoughts**: Tommorow I am going to share the design with my team and assign starting pages.

+### Day 43: Oct 24, Sunday.

+**Today's Progress**: Today I explored with my team the basic code for the slogan pages, and perfected the authentication with some bugs.

+**Thoughts**: I also got to test some locks I have using Arduino